stevenharperja/AI-plays-AI-generated-pong/README.md

 Next steps are to create a better generator network by connecting a convolutional classification network's feature layer output as embeddings for a diffusion network.

 ## 2. Goals and Objectives
-### Project Goals
-The goals of this project are to show how well this technique works to improve few-shot learning, what the drawbacks are, and roughly how many training sessions are needed to compare to a model trained on many shots.

 ### Why I chose this project
-- To show a proof of concept that could be extended to reinforcement learning in other fields such as robotics or other more complex games than Pong.
+- It demonstrates a technique that can be extended to reinforcement learning in other fields such as robotics or other more complex games than Pong.
+    - Many p
 - Similar techniques are applied in other forms of machine learning, and I want to demonstrate it with Pong because I like video games.
 - To learn more about diffusion models and Reinforcement learning techniques by doing this project.
+### Project Goals
+The goals of this project are to demonstrate how well this technique works to improve few-shot learning, what the drawbacks are, and roughly how many training sessions are needed to compare to a model trained on many shots.

 ## 3. Background
 ### Pong